|

-Its traditional to begin this preface with the obligatory question: After 400 years, is there anything left to say about Hamlet?
-Its equally obligatorywith 180-odd pages between these words and the back coverto answer in the affirmative.
-Its probably easiest to quote one of Hamlets greatest editors, as he pays homage to another.
-In his 1982 Arden Hamlet, Harold Jenkins says, "Like Dover Wilson before me, I have been surprised at how many passages in Shakespeare still lack satisfactory exegesis."
-In other words, he still hasnt managed to explain a lot of the jokes.
+It’s traditional to begin this preface with the obligatory question: After 400 years, is there anything left to say about Hamlet?
+It’s equally obligatory— with 170-odd pages between these words and the back cover—to answer in the affirmative.
+It’s probably easiest to quote one of Hamlet’s greatest editors, as he pays homage to another.
+In his 1982 Arden Hamlet, Harold Jenkins says, “Like Dover Wilson before me, I have been surprised at how many passages in Shakespeare still lack satisfactory exegesis.”
+In other words—even after twenty-eight years preparing his edition—he still hasn’t managed to explain a lot of the jokes.

-Its also traditional to say here that each generation creates its own Hamlet.
-Thats true; this book reflects thinking and sensibilities that might not have occurred to earlier generations.
-But that view is also wrong, because our generation isnt just seeing Hamlet from a new perspective.
+It’s also traditional to say here that each generation creates its own Hamlet.
+That’s true; this book reflects thinking and sensibilities that might not have occurred to earlier generations.
+But that view is also wrong, because our generation isn’t just seeing Hamlet from a new perspective.
 We know more about Hamlet than our predecessors did.
-(Another, and I hope final, necessary traditionalism: "they are what we know.")
-We understand Elizabethan beliefs about ghosts and religion (various and contradictory).
-Theres been great work exploring Elizabethan views of medicine, botany, astronomy, rhetoric, and much else.
+(Another, and I hope final, necessary traditionalism: “they are what we know.”)
+We understand more about Elizabethan beliefs regarding ghosts and religion (various and contradictory).
+There’s been great work exploring Elizabethan views of medicine, botany, astronomy, rhetoric, and much else.
 We know more about how plays were staged, and how they were published.
 Anti-Stratfordian authorship contrarians notwithstanding, we know a heck of a lot more about Shakespeare and his time than scholars did fifty or a hundred years ago.

 "Why, look you now, how unworthy a thing you make of me.
 You would play upon me; you would seem to know my stops; you would pluck out the heart of my mystery; you would sound me from my lowest note to the top of my compass."